qyw0/take-home-exercise-SR-data-analyst/README.md

 ## Assignment

+**Step 1:**\
-**Step 1:** Explore and decribe the information contained in the datasets in words, including any limitations you wish to highlight. \\
+Explore and decribe the information contained in the datasets in words, including any limitations you wish to highlight.\
+**Step 2:**\
-**Step 2:** Visualise and describe your main findings to the PM.
+Visualise and describe your main findings to the PM.\
+**Step 3:**\
-**Step 3:** Visualise and describe your main findings to the EM.
+Visualise and describe your main findings to the EM.

 ## Format

 Create a local copy of this repository on your laptop and link a personal private Github repository to it, adding view access for emil.jorgensen@unity3d.com and niels@unity3d.com.
-You are expected to answer the assignment using one or several Jupyter Notebooks with a combination of headlines, text, code and graphs.
+You are expected to answer the assignment using one or several Jupyter Notebooks with a suitable combination of headlines, text, code and graphs.
+Notebooks (.ipynb) should be stored in the **notebooks** folder, and any executive findings you wish to highlight can be pasted into a slideshow (.gslides, .pptx) under **executive slides**.
+Lengthy SQL statements (if used) can optionally be placed in the dedicated folder.

-*Main Tooling: Git, GitHub, Python, and SQL*
+*Expected Tooling: Git, GitHub, Python, and SQL*